Skip Ribbon Commands

 Students arriving from overseas during Year 11

-The procedures outlined for interstate transfers during Year 11, as described in Students transferring from interstate during Year 11, also apply to overseas transfers.
+The procedures outlined for interstate transfers during Year 11 also apply to overseas transfers.
 How schools deal with students transferring from overseas will depend on the time of year the student arrives.

 Students arriving from overseas during Year 12

-Interrupted studies status enables students to complete VCE Units 3 and 4 and have a study score calculated over 2 academic years.
-The principal or principal’s delegate, on behalf of the student, applies to the VCAA once the Interrupted studies status application form (on VASS) has been completed.
+Interrupted Studies status enables students to complete VCE Units 3 and 4 and have a study score calculated over 2 academic years.
+The principal or delegate, on behalf of the student, applies to the VCAA using the Interrupted Studies status application form (on VASS).

 The interrupted studies provision is primarily designed to manage a student’s program to ensure access to the full range of assessments.
 Schools will need to demonstrate a student’s eligibility in the application documentation, the action taken so far in managing the student’s circumstances, and the arrangements being made by the school to make sure that the student can complete their studies when they return to study in the following academic year.